darkreactions/ESCALATE_report/README.md

 2. Ensure that the files 'client_secrets.json' and 'creds.json' are both present in the root folder (`./`, aka. current working directory, aka. `ESCALATE_report-master/` if downloaded from git).
 The correct folder for these keys is the one which contains the runme.py script.

-3. Stop here if you don't want to use the automated feature generation.
-You can specify the simple workup from google by executing:
+3. Stop here if you don't want to use ChemAxon for feature generation.
+Rdkit and the available ESCALATE features will still be generated.

-   `python runme.py <my_local_folder> -d <google_drive_target_name> --simple 1`
+   * Note: ESCALATE will throw warnings if chemaxon features are implemented in  `type_command.csv`, these can be ignored if that is the desired functionality

 #### Optional for ChemAxon Support
 4. Download and [install ChemAxon JChemSuite](https://chemaxon.com/products/jchem-engines) and obtain a [ChemAxon License Free for academic use](https://academia.chemaxon.com/)